 Good to know

-- Address: Chippenham Park, Chippenham, Ely, CB7 5PT
+- Address: Chippenham Park, Chippenham, Ely CB7 5PT

-- Entry: Adults £10, children (5–16) £3, children under 5 free, RHS member free (Monday–Friday)
+- Entry: Adults £10, children (5–16) £3, children under 5 free, RHS members are free (Monday–Friday)

 - Facilities: WCs, parking, refreshments, good disabled access to most of the park, cash only